Salmon Fishing Catches

 A Wild Salmon Is A Unique Creature

 How can you effectively take some 'city hatched' statistical graph and effectively apply it to something as magically wonderful as the mind set of a totally independent migratory creature that ultimately decides itself exactly when it is going to appear home in its native river.
 We don't necessarily always see the physical presence of salmon in our rivers to know that there's a high probability they are there.
 Nor should we be relying on a statistical digit to give us the faith needed to pursue them.
-Good old natural anticipation is another key component that makes up the magic of Scottish salmon fishing.
+Good old natural anticipation is a key component that makes up the magic and draw of Scottish salmon fishing.